|Type||Work@EIT Food, part-time|

 In addition, travel expenses for participating in the review meeting in Brussels will be reimbursed.
 Expenses must comply with the EIT Food IVZW travel policy for expert advisors.

-- 31 March 2019: Deadline for application for participating in 2020 Call evaluation
+- EXTENSION: 8 April 2019: Deadline for application for participating in 2020 Call evaluation

 - 30 June 2019: Deadline for application for being part of EIT Food reviewers database